coder-mahi/coder-mahi/README.md

-║   disguise, and every successful deployment is a step toward building a better       ║ ║   digital world."                                                                    ║ ║                                                                                      ║ ║   🚀 Passion-driven development                                                      ║
+║   disguise, and every successful deployment is a step toward building a better       ║ ║   digital world."                                                                    ║ ║                                                                                      ║ ║   🚀 Passion-driven development with 3+ years experience                            ║
-║   🎯 Problem-solving mindset                                                         ║
+║   🎯 Problem-solving mindset with 280+ LeetCode solutions                           ║
-║   🌱 Continuous learning approach                                                    ║
+║   🌱 Continuous learning approach (GCP certified)                                   ║
-║   🤝 Collaboration and knowledge sharing                                             ║
+║   🤝 Collaboration and team leadership                                               ║
+║   🏆 Academic excellence with 91.37% performance                                    ║
 ║                                                                                      ║
 ║                                    - Dev.
 Mahesh Shinde                             ║
 ║                                                                                      ║